 A Customized Experience At House Of Yoshida

-House of Yoshida, 25 Grassy Plain Street in Bethel, has been operating since 2002.
-The restaurant serves up traditional Japanese cuisine as well as dishes that are mixed with European flare.
+House of Yoshida (HOY), 25 Grassy Plain Street in Bethel, has been operating since 2002.
+The restaurant serves up traditional Japanese cuisine as well as dishes that are mixed with European flair.

 Owner Aki Arai grew up in Japan and learned how to make sushi while working at his uncle’s restaurant in Tokyo.
 He continues to visit Japan often and always posts about his trips, along with House of Yoshida’s weekly specials, on the restaurant’s social media pages.